Frequently Asked Questions

 - Why are VIPs used in training criminal justice professionals?

-- Why are VIPs provided for offender audiences?
+- Why are VIPs provided for inmate audiences?

-- What should an offender do when/if court ordered to attend a victim impact panel?
+- What should an inmate do when/if court ordered to attend a victim impact panel?

 - How long have victim witnesses been allowed to view executions?

 - Is execution viewing limited to immediate family members of the deceased?

 - How many victim witnesses may view an execution, and can anyone attend the execution without viewing?

 - What time do executions take place and where?

 - Are victim witnesses prepared for viewing the execution?

 - What can an inmate say during their last statement?